Moderata Fonte: Giustizia delle donne (The Worth of Women: Wherein is Clearly Revealed Their Nobility and Their Superiority to Men)

 Giustizia delle donne was published after Fonte's death along with Il merito delle donne.
 Both literary works are influenced by Boccaccio's Decameron: they are frame stories where the characters develop their dialogues and exempla.

-A group of women are talking in a venetian garden when Pasquale arrives and breaks the relaxed atmosphere by referring the last argument she has had with her husband.
-It leads to an inspiring conversation about "masculine behaviour" in which they complain about the unfair situations they have to face every day; they imagine twelve punishments (one per month) in order to raise awareness among men.
-That way, they'd have to suffer from public humiliation, they'd have to be self-sacrificing parents and be isolated from their friends and family.
-The most remarkable punishment is the one dedicated to silence: only women have a voice, a voice which finally lets them speak and organize society.
+A group of women are talking in a Venetian garden when Pasquale arrives and breaks the relaxed atmosphere by referring to the last argument she has had with her husband.
+It leads to an inspiring conversation about "masculine behaviour" in which they complain about the unfair situations they have to face every day; they imagine twelve punishments (one per month) in order to raise awareness among men of the female plight.
+The punishments would require men to suffer public humiliation, become self-sacrificing parents, and live isolated from their friends and family.
+The most remarkable punishment is the one dedicated to silence: only women would have a voice, and that voice would allow them to finally speak and organize society.

 Fonte frequently used irony, paradox, and address to the reader.
 She was influenced by the rhythm of Plato's dialogues.

 The book is divided in 14 chapters: the first one works as an introduction or frame, the next twelve cover punishments and attacks to the masculine figure and in the last one they return to real life after their imaginary trip wiser and filled with hope.